ZaflA/Solving-Skyscrapers-Puzzle/README.md

 $ minizinc --solver Gecode Method2.mzn Method2.dzn

-The solution of the puzzle will be printed on the command line.
+You can view the solution of the puzzle on the command line.

 _________________________________________________________________________________________________________________________________________________________